JoeyMBrown/JoeyMBrown/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on: Node, React, and JS.
+- 🔭 I’m currently working on: C#, SOAP APIs, and project management.
 - 🌱 I’m currently learning to understand: C#, .NET, and ASP.NET!
 - 👯 I’m looking to collaborate on: Full-stack applications that will test my current understanding of React and Node.
 - 🤔 I’m looking for help with: Choosing the best state management to fit a specific applications needs.